KeithMGoss/KEYis/README.md

 # KEYis
-An Artificial Intelligence Program that runs an Insurance Company as a DAO
+An Artificial Intelligence Program that will eventually manage an Insurance Company as a DAO